olgupila/STORM-AI-devkit-2025/docs/index.rst

 Welcome to the wiki for the 2025 MIT ARCLab Prize for AI Innovation in Space!

-Here, you'll find the latest information about the competition dataset, submission instructions, devkit tutorials, and more.
+Here, you’ll find the latest information about the competition dataset, submission instructions, devkit tutorials, and more.

-Components of the 2025 AI Challenge Devkit will continue to be released and documented here throughout Phase 0.
-The full training dataset, model submission tutorial, development toolkit, and baseline model will be available by the launch of Phase 1 on December 16th.
+As of December 17th, Phase 1 of the competition has begun, and the training dataset has been released.
+You can now submit your code on a rolling basis for evaluation on the EvalAI platform.
+Phase 1 of the competition will end on March 17, 2025, at which time the top ten finalists will be notified of their advancement to Phase 2.

 .. raw:: html